2 Day Brussels itinerary: How to spend an unforgettable weekend in Brussels

 READ | 10 Mouthwatering vegetarian and vegan restaurants in Brussels ; Locals guide to brunch in Brussels; Best pizza in Brussels

-2 days in Brussels itinerary
+Restaurants in Brussels

 Where to stay in Brussels

-48 hours in Brussels: Where to stay?
+48 Hours in Brussels: Where to stay?

 All hotels recommended have a focus on sustainability and minimizing their ecological impact by using locally sourced ingredients and supporting the local economy.